SumitKeshri12/livewire4PoC/README.md

 ## 📝 Notes

 - This project uses **LiveWire 4 Beta** - not recommended for production yet
-- The Kanban board uses Sortable.js for drag-and-drop functionality
+- The Kanban board uses Livewire 4's native `wire:sort` for drag-and-drop functionality
 - All demos are interactive and include code examples
 - Database uses SQLite for simplicity